Shopping Safely Online

 so use a legitimate anti-spyware program to scan your computer and remove any

-• Keep software, particularly your web browser, up to date – Install software patches
+of these files. - Keep software, particularly your web browser, up to date – Install software patches

 so that attackers cannot take advantage of known problems or vulnerabilities.
 Many